 Strengthens agencies that support families caring for vulnerable children in an effort to define and refine treatment foster care practices.

-National Foster Care & Adoption Directory Search: Foster Care and Adoption Support Groups
+National Foster Care and Adoption Directory Search: Foster Care and Adoption Support Groups

 Child Welfare Information Gateway

 Offers information and links to State foster care and adoption support groups.
 Download the NFCAD mobile app.

 Supports foster parents in achieving safety, permanence, and well-being for the children and youth in their care.

 How to Say Goodbye to Children in Your Home (PDF - 1,137 KB)

 Iowa Foster Care and Adoptive Parents Association (2015)

 Suggests several ways that a foster parent can prepare to have a child in their care get ready to leave their foster home.
 Suggestions include life books, engaging the child in the packing process, craft activities, and more.